outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 	- Relation between cross-entropy, entropy, and KL divergence: H(P,Q) = H(P) + Dₖₗ(P‖Q)

 - Probability distributions and models
-	- For discrete variables: PMF assigns probability to each possible state.
+	- For discrete variables: PMF assigns probability to each possible state
 	- For continuous variables: PDF assigns density, and probability comes from integrating density over a region.
 	- Joint, marginal, and conditional probability
 	- Joint distribution: P(x,y) describes probability for two (or more) variables simultaneously.